sitepoint/orchestra/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. If you use any entities, the databse can be updated via `../orchestra/vendor/bin/doctrine orm:schema-tool:update --force` from your plugin root directory
+5. When you want to work with migrations (which is recommended), create a migrations-configuration.yml in you plugin root directory, then run the migrations with the --configuration==migrations-configuration.yml option.

 == Frequently Asked Questions ==